COMP2150-Game-Design/COMP2150-Prac-02/README.md

 # Week 02 - Iteration, Greyboxing and Playtesting
 Today we will be getting familiar with the use of iterative design in our game making process.
-We will be introducing you to the idea of playtesting and experience goals to achieve this.
+We will be touching on playtesting, experience goals and encounter design.
+Don't worry too much about your knowledge of these concepts: this is all about getting stuck into the idea of designing iteratively and taking on feedback.
+In future weeks, we will formalise your understanding of both playtesting and encounter design.

 ## Tools used
 Today's task uses (but is not limited to):